ThatStella7922/landing/README.md

   - Doesn't do anything useful and instead lets the user blind themselves
 - Cat JavaScript v2023.1030.1
   - Handles showing the cat video on the website
+- ContentView JavaScript v2023.1128.2
+  - Allows the user to switch between the different views on the site
 - .htaccess v2023.0411.0
   - Rewrites `http://thatstel.la/mailto.html` to a mailto: URI (could be done better but this works)
 - IMG4036.jpg